Clinical and administrative teams now communicate better

 “We said, ‘Show us how you work today, and we’ll show you how we can re-engineer those business processes and workflows using Google productivity tools to make your life that much easier and give you the flexibility, productivity and mobility that you’re looking for,’” said Onix Account Manager, George Shihadeh.
 “That really struck a chord and generated some great feedback during the sessions.”

-At the end of this intensive evaluation period, all signs pointed to G Suite.
+At the end of this intensive evaluation period, all signs pointed to Google Workspace (formerly G Suite).
 Hurley’s leadership understood they could quickly realize the return on investment when they opted to Go Google and move off the Microsoft environment.

 They would eliminate thousands of dollars in licensing fees by moving to the cloud while changing the way they worked for the better.

-Hurley chose to implement G Suite for 3,700 users organization-wide.
+Hurley chose to implement Google Workspace for 3,700 users organization-wide.
 Hurley, Onix and Google solidified the partnership in late 2017 and launched the project in January 2018.
-Onix and Hurley worked together to deploy G Suite in less than four months, bringing all sides of the business, the IT and medical teams together through technology.
+Onix and Hurley worked together to deploy Google Workspace in less than four months, bringing all sides of the business, the IT and medical teams together through technology.

 Case in point: as Google Cloud recently reported, the workplace cloud collaboration solution has improved scheduling efficiencies across all Hurley Medical Center departments, saving supervisors up to 30 minutes each day.